precice/openfast-adapter/cases/dummy-turbine/README.md

 ## Available solvers

-- *openfast*: A first coupled code `coupled-openfast`, which calls both the preCICE and OpenFAST API.
-The input file `cDriver.i` specifies the OpenFAST `.fst` file and some simulation metadata.
+- *openfast*: OpenFAST engineering tool called and coupled by the `openfast-adapter`.
+The input file `openfastInput.yaml` specifies the OpenFAST `.fst` file and some simulation metadata.
 - *fluid*: A dummy participant `fluid-solver` which creates a mesh, writes velocity data on it and reads force data from OpenFAST

 ## Compiling the code